 Give it a good home.
-Be sure to store your hat in a closet that is not exposed to light or heat (which can fade your fur).
+Be sure to store your hat in a closet that is not exposed to light or heat.
+Light will cause the color of your fur to fade, heat can cause a fur to dry out.
 Make sure it has room to breathe and is not crushed by other garments.

 If your fur gets wet, don’t panic.
 Most furs can handle snow and a light rain with ease.
 Shake it out and hang it to dry in a well ventilated room.
-Please resist the temptation to speed the drying process with a hairdryer or near a heat source.
-Remember furs do not like heat.
+Please resist the temptation to speed the drying process with a hairdryer or any heat sources.
+Remember that furs don’t like heat.
 After it dries you can then shake it again.
 Comb or brush it gently if the hairs seem a little bristly.
-If your fur has been soaked thru, however, take it immediately to your fur retailer for proper treatment.
+If your fur has been soaked thru, however, take it immediately to a furrier for proper treatment.

 In the off season it doesn’t hurt to send your fur hat to your local furrier for professional storage.
 This is optional but will ensure your hat stays in good condition through the warm months.

-If your fur hat gets dirty have it cleaned by a professional fur cleaner.
-Besides just cleaning, this conditions your fur.
+If your fur hat gets dirty, have it cleaned by a professional fur cleaner.
+Besides just cleaning, a professional fur cleaner will condition your fur.
 Glazing is a process that replenishes oils to maintain a furs longevity.
-You may consider taking your hat to a furrier for glazing if you find that it needs to be refreshed.
+You may consider taking your fur article to a furrier for glazing if you find that it needs to be refreshed.

 Suede and leather can be hard to clean.
-It is advised that you have suede cleaned professionally.
-However there are a few steps you can take if the light soil is not too bad:
+It’s advised that you have suede cleaned professionally.
+However there are a few steps you can take if it’s very light soiling: